craigfrancis/php-is-literal-rfc/readme.md

   function literal_check($var) {
     if (!function_exists('is_literal') || is_literal($var)) {
-      // Fine - Cannot check in PHP 8.0, or this is a programmer defined string.
-    } else if ($var instanceof unsafe_sql) {
+      // Fine - This is a programmer defined string (bingo), or not using PHP 8.1 } else if ($var instanceof unsafe_sql) {
       // Fine - Not ideal, but at least they know this one is unsafe.
     } else if ($this->protection_level === 0) {